 As always, we met a lot of cool and fun people.
 I’m pretty sure that the only reason we survive this many days of fun is because of the laughter – the best medicine.

-There’s really not much else to say except that it’s a really good time at a well-organized event.
-You only live once, and life and health and “somedays” are fragile, so you should make the effort to go if you’ve been considering it.
+It’s simply a really good time at a well-organized event.
+You only live once, and life and health and “somedays” are fragile, so you should make the effort to go if you’ve been considering it (2021 update: well, that’s an understatement).
 I never met anyone that didn’t thoroughly enjoy this vacation of all vacations.

 Below is a daily diary, if you will, of the days leading up to, during, and following the 2014 Monsters of Rock Cruise.
 I left the original energy I exuded from the memories at the time (which the editor in me would prefer to tone down), and I left the commentary on the days after the cruise so that everyone is aware that recovery time should be built into your cruise plans ;o)